mkdobbin/SQL_for_Data_Science/README.md

 # SQL_for_Data_Science

-Coursera SQL Basics for Data Science course.
+Coursera SQL Basics for Data Science course completed in 2021.

 Topics covered include:
   1. SQL for Data Science
   2. Data Wrangling, Analysis and AB Testing with SQL